-It is estimated that in 2003-04, capital gains tax will raise £1.2 billion in revenue.
+It is estimated that in 2004-05, capital gains tax will raise £1.5 billion in revenue.
 Although this represents only a small proportion of total government receipts, capital gains tax is potentially important as an anti-avoidance measure, as it discourages wealthier individuals from converting a large part of their income into capital gains in order to reduce their tax liability.
-In 2003-04, approximately 80,000 people will pay capital gains tax.
+In 2004-05, approximately 170,000 individuals and trusts will pay capital gains tax.